chapel-lang/chapel/doc/rst/language/spec/domains.rst

 tuple argument whose size matches the rank of the domain (or optionally an integer in the case of a 1D domain).
-The operator produces a new domain obtained by applying the ``#`` operator to each of the component ranges of the argument domain, with the same domain map as the argument.
+The operator produces a new domain obtained by applying the ``#`` operator to each of the component ranges of the argument domain, with the same distribution as the argument.

 .. _Adding_and_Removing_Domain_Indices: